Training

 Human resources typically oversees the filing and management of performance improvement plans, while an employee’s manager usually determines the need for a plan and carries out the execution.
 Because PIPs are usually received negatively, it’s crucial to determine if this is the appropriate course of action.
 The HR team also has an essential role in spotting potential biases guiding managers and employees as an intermediary party.
 If the need for a PIP is substantiated, the manager will draft the plan, and HR will review it accordingly.

-Meanwhile, other organizational stakeholders may also play a hand in reviewing the PIP.
-It’s best if they are not directly involved in the situation so that they can go over the plan with fresh eyes, ensure objectivity, clarify potential vague areas, and ensure there’s no potential risk of unintentional discrimination.
+Meanwhile, other organizational stakeholders may also be involved in reviewing the PIP.
+It’s best if they are not directly involved in the situation so that they can review the plan with fresh eyes, ensure objectivity, clarify potential vague areas, and ensure there’s no potential risk of unintentional discrimination.

 When must a PIP be implemented?